TM-design-art/data310/finalproject.md

 + Turbidity (Turbidity is used to measure light emitting properties of water and is related to the quantity of solid matter present in water.
 The units used in this measurment is Nephelometric Turbidity Units.
 For safe drinking water, turbidity values should be lower than 5 NTU.)

-+ However, potable ranges in the dataset differ some from the general safety measures of potable water.
-For potable water of this dataset, pH values range from 0.2275 - 11.8981.
-Hardness values range from 73.4922 to 317.3381 mg/L. Values of Total dissolved solids range 1198.9437 to 56488.6724 ppm.
-Values of Chloramines range from 1.3903 to 13.127 ppm.
-Sulfate values range from 129 to 481.0306

 -Discrete Target: Potability (This target specifies if water is safe for human use or not & uses values 0 and 1.
 1 means that water sample is potable.
 0 means that water sample is not potable)